 Muker tea shop up the dale in Muker is a stunning example with the food, service and tea being as close to perfect as you can get.
 Great stop on a long walk.
-It is closed in winter, except for a short period over Christmas, so another good one is The Cooper Kettle in Reeth which is open year round.
-Don’t forget Mrs Pumphreys at Ellerton Abbey which not only has excellent cakes and tea, but also antiques!
-Opening times are currently only Thursday, Friday & Saturday in season.See the map below to see the locations.
-Click on the pins for more information and websites.
+It is closed in winter, except for a short period over Christmas, so another good one is Reeth Bike Centre which has an amazing “cakery” and is open year round 7 days a week from 9am to 5pm.
+Sometimes there is a Friday “show stopper” which as the name suggests certainly impresses.

 Now owned by the village of Gunnerside for the community.
 Great beer and food in an informal, local pub.

 The nearest restaurant to StrandsView.
 Beautiful views across the valley and food to match.
 Log fire in winter!

 High cuisine by a skilled chef in modern but traditional surroundings.
 Definitely the place for a special night.

 In a different dale, the CB is fantastic as well as being the shortest named pub in the UK!
 Very busy, so book.

-The best walk or hike
+The best walk or Hike

 Swaledale and the surrounding Dales are excellent walking and hiking country.
 You can see a lot of varied countryside in one walk: from industrial hertitage to flowering summer meadows, the Dales have it.
 Check out our hiking page based on walks we have done.
 We will continue to update it and donâ€™t forget to follow us on Facebook for all the latest news too. @StrandsView.

 A great day out